OpenDarrenlu/BitNet-llama.cpp/docs/BLIS.md

 sudo make install
 ```

-We recommend using openmp since it's easier to modify the cores being used.
+We recommend using openmp since it's easier to modify the cores been used.

 ### llama.cpp compilation